Catch-and-release at border up more than 430,000% in August

 The Remain in Mexico policy, officially known as the Migrant Protection Protocols, pushed asylum claimants back across the border to wait for their court dates.

-The U.S. also struck agreements with Central American countries to take back people who crossed their territory then made asylum claims in the U.S., figuring that those migrants should have claimed asylum in one of the other countries along the way.
+The U.S. also struck agreements with Central American countries to take back people who crossed their territory and then made asylum claims in the U.S. Those migrants should have claimed asylum in one of the other countries along the way, officials said.

 The numbers were never huge, but the signal was, Mr. Morgan said.

-The Washington Times reached out to immigrant-rights advocates for this story but none provided a comment on the Biden-Trump comparison.
+The Washington Times reached out to immigrant rights advocates for this article, but none commented on the Biden-Trump comparison.

-They have in the past, however, argued the network of policies the last administration put in place sent migrants back to difficult and sometimes unsafe conditions, and have called on the Biden team to unravel the Trump policies.
+They have in the past, however, argued that the network of policies of the last administration sent migrants back to difficult and sometimes unsafe conditions.
+They have called on the Biden team to unravel the Trump policies.

 Except for Title 42, the Biden administration has tried to do just that, ending the asylum agreements and attempting to revoke Remain in Mexico.

-A federal judge ruled Mr. Mayorkas’s attempt on MPP illegal because it broke procedural law.
-Last week Homeland Security announced it would try again, issuing a new memo to end MPP “in the coming weeks.”
+A federal judge ruled that Mr. Mayorkas’ attempt to revoke MPP broke procedural law.
+The Homeland Security Department announced last week that it would issue a new memo to end the policy “in the coming weeks.”

 Sign up for Daily Newsletters